astroDimitrios/git-working-practices/episodes/02-branching.md

 This means the first rule when collaborating using git is:
 “Talk about your branching model.”

-A repositories `CONTRIBUTING` file may include details of their branching model.
+A repository's `CONTRIBUTING` file may include details of their branching model.
-This information might also be in a repositories `README` file.
+This information might also be in a repository's `README` file.
 If in doubt ask!
 You can also look at how other people appear to be contributing to the repository.